Harrisonbro/contract/contract.md

 ### Completion date
 The work will be completed by [date] unless unforeseeable circumstances prevent completion.

 I will give you advance warning if it becomes clear that events occurring and/or decisions made during the project threaten to stop the work being completed by the agreed completion date.
-If the work is not able to be completed by the agreed completion date, the agreement will be immediately terminated and payment for services up to that point will be required.
+If the work is not able to be completed by the agreed completion date, the agreement will be immediately terminated you agree to pay me for services up to that point.
 After that we may agree on a revised scope of work in a separate contract to complete the project.

 Unforeseeable circumstances include:
 - Serious illness or hospitalisation of me or my immediate family.